pesterhazy/presumably/posts/monorepos.md

 We're now approaching the heart of the issue.
 It is indubitably a good thing to explores various ways to modularize code, because finding the right answer is crucial to maintainable code, as well as one of the hardest parts of our job as programmers.
 But it is equally important to see that effective modularization doesn't entail separate repositories.

 Is a repository split the only possible module boundary?
 Of course not.
-We divide up our code into functions, files, modules, classes or namespaces all the time.
+We divide up our code all the time into functions, files, modules, classes or namespaces.
 And often the most natural way to do draw module boundaries at the highest level is also the simplest: keeping components, subprojects or libraries in separate subdirectories.

 Within a unified repo, a pull request will raise relevant questions during code review.
 Is this folder the right place to implement this feature?
 Is this consistent with how we do things elsewhere?
 Are we drawing the API boundaries along the most natural lines?
 Will the tests pass with this consistent snapshot of the project?